 Outside of picking a registered agent, you will need to choose a name for the organization that signifies the entity and what it does.
 This name needs to be different than all other nonprofits that are already established in the state of NC.
 Also, it must be unique from other types of businesses that include partnerships, limited liability companies, and corporations in the state.

 The name of the nonprofit will need to include the term corporation, company, limited, incorporated, or one of the abbreviations that signify what the nonprofit is.
 Once the name is established and all the other provisions are considered, the Articles of Incorporation paperwork can be filed.

 If you need assistance with starting a nonprofit in NC, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of out vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5% of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5% of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.